cz-shizhl/Test/index.md

 ## 3  Workshop Format and Structure

 We are proposing a full-day workshop.
 We will send out a call for speakers, rather than a call for papers.
-Participants will be asked to submit an abstract- only position statement outlining what issue/aspect/challenge they would like

-to put forward and potentially provide a talk during the ECIR workshop.
-These statements will also help anticipate and design our breakout sessions.7 The short

-statements will help make the process lightweight and accessible, attracting a wide variety of speakers supporting ECIR’s mission on diversity and inclusion.
+Participants will be asked to submit an abstract- only position statement outlining what issue/aspect/challenge they would like to put forward and potentially provide a talk during the ECIR workshop.
+These statements will also help anticipate and design our breakout sessions.⁷The short statements will help make the process lightweight and accessible, attracting a wide variety of speakers supporting ECIR’s mission on diversity and inclusion.

 ------